binnes/esp8266Workshop/en/part2/CERT2.md

 ### Step 2 - Upload the certificate and key to the ESP8266 device

-You need to add the private key (SecuredDev01_key_nopass.pem) and the certificate (SecuredDev01_crt.pem) to the data folder inside the sketch folder then run the data uploader tool (*Tools* -> *ESP8266 Sketch Data Upload*) to install the certificates on the device filesystem.
+You need to add the private key (SecuredDev01_key_nopass.pem) and the certificate (SecuredDev01_crt.pem) to the data folder inside the sketch folder then run the data uploader tool (*Tools* -> *ESP8266 LittleFS Data Upload*) to install the certificates on the device filesystem.
 The SSL library on the ESP does not provide a mechanism to enter a password for the key, so the version of the key without the password needs to be provided.
 Remember to close the Serial Monitor window before running the data upload tool.

 ### Step 3 - Modify the application to use the client certificate and key